Best Backpacking Pack

 - Heaviest bag in terms of weight to volume ratio in our review

 An average weight for the size, the North Face Terra 65 weighs 4.36 pounds.
-At first glance, this is a minimalist, no-frills backpack for a week or two of hiking.
+At first glance, this is a minimalist, no-frills backpack for a week or two of backpacking.
 However, it contains many surprise features.

 The first feature that is great is the main compartment that can be accessed via a wide mouth at the top or a side zipper.
 This side zipper access point allows for easy access to all the contents of the bag without having to unpack.